 Features of PCOS:

-- Oral contraceptives/ cyclic progestin (provera) – For women not actively trying to conceive controlled dosage of hormones regulates cycles; allows the endometrial lining to be shed every four weeks; reduces endometrial cancer risk.
+Oral contraceptives and cyclic progestin (provera) – For women not actively trying to conceive controlled dosage of hormones regulates cycles; allows the endometrial lining to be shed every four weeks; reduces endometrial cancer risk.